Prerequisites

 Basic contact list

 A contact manager application is likely to have the ability to list all stored contacts.
-Let’s assume our imaginary API responds toGET /v1/contacts
+Let’s assume our imaginary API responds toGET /v1/contacts with JSON like:

-with the exact
+GET with the exact

-.
+URL path /v1/contacts.
 Go to the Stubs page under your new mock API and hit the

 new stub button:

-and the URL match type to Path
+and the URL match type to Path:

-Content-Type: application/json
+Content-Type: application/json header:

 Filtering via query parameters